 Peregrines are skilled hunters that fly high above their quarry and often dive on their prey at very high speeds.
 They generally strike their prey with partially closed talons and then grab the immobilized bird out of the air.
 They are also capable of overtaking prey in level flight and grabbing them from the air.
 Peregrine diet varies with season and location.
 In coastal Virginia, they feed primarily on shorebirds during spring and fall.
 In urban areas, they feed on pigeons, starlings, grackles, and other medium-sized birds.
 In the Appalachians, some of their prey includes flickers, blue jays, towhees, juncos, and mourning doves.
 A mature peregrine consumes about 2.5 ounces (70 grams) of food each day, which is equivalent to two medium-sized birds.

 Their long pointed wings give them an aerodynamic or jet-like appearance.
 In level flight, they can easily reach speeds of 60 mph.
 They have been clocked diving, or stooping at speeds of more than 150 mph.

 Natural Enemies / Threats

-Natural Enemies and Threats: Great-horned owls.
-For falcons in their first year when mortality is roughly 50%, primary threats include large windows, utility lines, owl predation, and starvation.
+Mortality for young falcons in their first year is roughly 50%, with primary threats including large windows, utility lines, owl predation, and starvation.
 Other threats throughout a peregrines life include pesticide ingestion (primarily DDT through prey from Central or South America), poisoning (e.g. urban prey such as pigeons), West-Nile disease, and illegal harvest.